Skip to Content

 Sleeper time Activation

-If sleeper time is active on your TV, it will shut down within the set time and show you a black screen.
+If sleeper time is active on your Toshiba TV, it will shut down within the set time and show you a black screen.
 To fix this, you need to go to the Toshiba TV settings menu and deactivate the feature from there.

 • Turn off your Toshiba TV and unplug the TV’s power cord.